Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model

 \subsection{Reinforcement Learning for Autonomous Driving}

-An reinforcement learning agent aims to learn the optimal policy to maximize the cumulative rewards by exploring in a Markov Decision Processes(MDP) in the driving environments.
-Normally, we denote time step as $t$ and introduce state $s_t\in\mathcal{S}$, action $a_t\in \mathcal{A}$, reward function $r(s_t,a_t)$, a policy $\pi_{\theta}(s)$, and a transition probability $p(s_{t+1}|s_t,a_t)$ to characterize the process of interacting with the environment.
-The reward function is usually composed of driving efficiency, driving compliance, safety and energy efficiency.
-The goal of the agent is to find a policy parameter $\theta$ that maximizes the long-horizon summed rewards represented by a value function $v_\varphi(s_t)\doteq\mathbb{E}\left(\sum_{i=t}^{t+H}\gamma^{i-t}r_{i} \right)$ parameterized with $\varphi$.
-In advanced RL-based autonomous driving framework, the agent builds a world model $p_\phi$ parameterized by $\phi$ for environmental dynamics $p$ and reward function $r$, and then performs planning or policy optimization based on the imagination with the learned world model to achieve efficient and safe driving performance.
+In the context of driving environments, a reinforcement learning agent strives to learn an optimal policy that maximizes cumulative rewards by exploring Markov decision processes (MDP).
+In general, the time step is denoted by $t$, and we introduce the state $s_t \in \mathcal{S}$, action $a_t \in \mathcal{A}$, reward function $r(s_t, a_t)$, policy $\pi_{\theta}(s)$, and transition probability $p(s_{t+1}|s_t, a_t)$ to characterize the interaction process with the environment in reinforcement learning.
+The reward function is usually composed of driving efficiency, driving compliance, safety, and energy efficiency.
+The goal of the agent is to find policy parameters $\theta$ that maximize the long-horizon summed rewards represented by a value function $v_\varphi(s_t)\doteq\mathbb{E}\left(\sum\limits_{i=t}^{t+H}\gamma^{i-t}r_{i} \right)$ parameterized with $\varphi$.
+In advanced RL-based autonomous driving framework, the agent constructs a world model $p_\phi$, with $\phi$ as its parameterization, to represent the environmental dynamics $p$ and the reward function $r$, and then performs planning or policy optimization based on the imagination with the learned world model to achieve efficient and safe driving performance.